 Are there any alternatives to fish oil supplements?

-If you are allergic to fish or are vegetarian, there are other ways to get enough omega-3 fat in your diet.
+If you are allergic to fish or are vegetarian or vegan, there are other ways to get enough omega-3 fat in your diet.
 You can include plant sources of omega-3 in your diet like flaxseed, walnuts or seaweed.
 You can also try supplements made from algal oil, which is a vegetarian source of DHA made from sea algae.
-Algal oil is also added to some foods including some yogurts and fortified soy beverages.
-Omega-3 enriched eggs and milk and foods like walnuts, ground flax seeds and flaxseed oil are also options.
+Algal oil is also added to some foods including some yogurts and fortified plant-based beverages.
+Omega-3 enriched eggs and milk are also options.
 Read more about the dietary sources of omega-3 fats here.

-Fish oil supplements are rich in omega-3 fats which are important for your health.
-If you don’t each fish, you may benefit from taking fish oil supplements.
-If you have certain health problems, are taking medication, are pregnant or breastfeeding, talk to your doctor to learn exactly which dose may be right for you.
+It is best to get omega-3 fats from food if possible.
+Fish oil supplements can be a good option for people who do not eat fish.
+If you have certain health problems, are taking medication, are pregnant or breastfeeding, talk to your dietitian or health care provider to learn exactly which dose may be right for you.